-The area surrounding the site was historically used for dwellings, light manufacturing, warehousing, and auto works from the late 1800s through the mid-1970s.
-From the mid to late-1970s, the area was primarily used for commercial/residential purposes and warehouses.
+The area surrounding the Site was historically used for dwellings, commercial, and manufacturing/industrial purposes from the late 1800s through the 1940s.
+Since the 1940s, industrial and manufacturing operations ceased.
+Through the 1970s to current, the area is predominantly residential and commercial mixed use.